 There is nothing more exciting than finding a new bird to add to my life list and sharing my birding experiences with others who enjoy observing and interacting with birds.
 From feeding tips to identification puzzles, I’m here to answer all your birding and wild birds questions.
 If your questions are not answered below, email me with your inquiries, comments or suggestions and I’ll be happy to respond!
-You can also catch all the latest birding and bird blurbs if you follow me (AboutBirdies) on Twitter or become a Birding / Wild Birds Facebook Fan!
+You can also catch all the latest birding and bird blurbs if you follow me (AboutBirdies) on Twitter or like my All About Birding / Wild Birds Facebook page!

 - What is this bird?